Europe's cities plan to combat mounting climate risk

 Due to these risks, cities are increasingly looking at developing adaptation plans.
 Fourteen European cities, or 64 percent of the 22 surveyed, already have an adaptation plan in place while two more are currently developing them.

-"European cities are demonstrating leadership and best practice in managing climate change at the local level," said Conor Riffle, head of CDP's cities program.
+"European cities are demonstrating leadership and best practice in managing climate change at the local level," said Conor Riffle, head of CDP's cities programme.

 "The report shows that other cities can benefit by implementing similar strategies, like annual measurement and reporting of greenhouse gas emissions."